CliffordAnderson/CS1000/readme.md

 ## Required Texts

 - Erwig, Martin. *Once Upon an Algorithm: How Stories Explain Computing*.
 Cambridge: The MIT Press, 2017.
-- Evans, Claire. *Broad Brand: The Untold Story of the Women Who Made the Internet*.
+- Evans, Claire. *Broad Band: The Untold Story of the Women Who Made the Internet*.
 New York: Portfolio/Penguin, 2018.

 Other assigned readings will be available via BrightSpace.
 The syllabus also includes links to short videos for each session.